 Colombia is an up-and-coming country with a culture all its own, and one of the nation’s finest traditions is its annual Carnival celebration, held each year in the city of Barranquilla.
 The Barranquilla Carnival is the second largest in the world and promises to be one of the most entertaining weekends anyone could have in one of Colombia’s coolest cities.
-After reading all about Barranquilla’s Carnival, feel free to message us with any questions you still have.

 While the origins of Barranquilla’s Carnival celebration are not known for certain, its roots stretch far into Colombia’s history.
 One of the earliest known records of the event dates back to 1888 when the major carnival character King Momo first appeared in the celebration.
 King Momo is one of the most notable characters of carnival festivals in Latin America, represented in both the Colombian and Brazilian traditions by a large man who is appointed essentially the “grand marshal” of the festivities.
 Since 1888, the carnival has only increased in popularity and was declared an event of Intangible Cultural Heritage and Humanity by UNESCO in 2003.
 Today it remains one of the biggest draws to Barranquilla and a can’t-miss Colombian festival.

 Keeping safe while exploring Colombia is a valid concern for many, but being aware of your surroundings is enough to protect you throughout your journey.
-The same advice applies to staying safe in Barranquilla, especially during Carnival.
+The same advice applies to safe in Barranquilla, especially during Carnival.
 As is the case across many Colombian cities—including Bogota, Medellin, Cartagena—the most frequent crimes committed are petty thefts.
-During Carnival, local scam artists occasionally take advantage of the large crowds and are known to pick pockets somewhat frequently.
+During Carnival, local scam artists occasionally take advantage of the large crowds and are known to somewhat frequently.
 However thefts of this kind are common in Carnival celebrations across the world, and it’s worth noting that many of the misconceptions about Colombia’s safety are remnants of the nation’s gritty past.
-Today, Colombia and Barranquilla are safer than ever before, and with proper local travel planning, common sense, and good transportation, you should be fine.
+Today, Colombia and Barranquilla are safer than ever before, and with proper travel planning, common sense, and good transportation, you should be fine.

 Carnival celebrations are a cornerstone of Latin American countries, with other famous examples being held in Cuba and Brazil.
 But the Barranquilla Carnival is worth attending for many of the same reasons Colombia is worth visiting: the Carnival is entertaining, offers a unique cultural experience, and provides an adventure you can only get locally.
 Some of the cultural attributes of Colombian society, from salsa and merengue dancing to incredible costumes, show off exactly what it is that makes Colombia a one-of-a-kind nation.
 Whether Barranquilla is the cornerstone of your adventure through Colombia or just one many exciting stops, your Carnival experience is certain to be exhilarating.